fredrik-rose/AdventOfCode2021/README.md

 #### A*

 A* is basically Dijkstra's algorithm with an added heuristic that aids in the selection of the next node to visit.
 One such heuristics might be the number of nodes between the current node and the end node.
-See day 15 for an implementation.
-Do however note that the graph representation is a bit awkward, it is not the typical dict of sets.
+Note that the heuristic should not over-estimate the actual distance.
+See day 15 and 23 for example implementations.
+Do however note that the graph representation in day 15 is a bit awkward, it is not the typical dict of sets.
+Day 23 do not even create graph, it operates on a state space and the neighbors of a particular state (i.e. node) is given by the neighbors function.

 If the graph is a grid the number of nodes in between may not be a good heuristic.

+#### State Space as Graph

+A state space problem (e.g. states in a game) can be considered as a graph problem where each state is a node in the graph.
+A path search algorithm (e.g. A\*) can then be used to find the shortest path from one state to another.

 #### Sweep Line